 Seven Park Place

-1,100 wines available on room service
+900 wines available in the restaurant or via room service

 By Douglas Blyde.